This Social Media Monitoring Tools List has been updated as of November 2020

 Price: Starts at $49 USD per month.

 The Final Verdict

-Keyhole is a real-time conversation tracker that provides keyword and hashtag analytics for Twitter and Instagram.
-Get started for free and search your brand below:
+Keyhole is a real-time conversation tracker that provides keyword + hashtag analytics and profile analytics across platforms such as Facebook, Twitter, and Instagram.
+Get started for free here.